Best VOX Amp for Worship Teams (Our Top Pick)

 - What powers the power amp? (tube or solid state)

-These same features apply to VOX amps as well.
+These same features apply to VOX amps as well, whether you're playing on a worship team or elsewhere.

 Which styles do they work with?